CodeYourFuture/curriculum/content/js2/blocks/query-string/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Identify the query parameters in a url'
+    1='Identify the query string section of a url' 2='Identify key value pairs within a query string' 3='Explain why an object is a more useful structure for storing query parameters'
 +++

 Let’s define a problem.